-The programme of the CEPLAS Graduate School is comprised of a 1-year qualification phase followed by a doctoral research phase of 3-4 years.
+The program of the CEPLAS Graduate School is comprised of a 1-year qualification phase followed by a doctoral research phase of 3-4 years.

 This structure aims at providing our graduate students the theoretical knowledge as well as practical skills that are necessary to successfully conduct a research project.